dpays/esteem8app.github.io/docs/work-the-system/strategies/projects/Improve animations/README.md

 # Project improve animation

-[Very low priority]
+`[Very low priority]`

-Concern interaction that make application giving more efficiently informations and user transmitting intentions to the application.
+**Concern:** interaction that make application giving more efficiently informations and user transmitting intentions to the application.

+**Objective:** Provide a more friendly, design and logical use(See intuitive) expercience, not a loud interface with usless animation.

 ## Strategy
 * [ ] Look for animations inspirations